ECCC-CDAS/MarClimDex/README.rst

 Contact Us
 ------------

-* I am Rodney Chan and together with Yang Feng at `Climate Data and Analysis Section`_ of Environment and Climate Change Canada are the current maintainer of MarClimEX.
-You can contact me at rodney.chan@canada.ca or Yang at yang.feng@canada.
+* I am Yang Feng at `Climate Data and Analysis Section`_ of Environment and Climate Change Canada are the current maintainer of MarClimEX.
+You can contact me at yang.feng@canada.

+.. _Climate Data and Analysis Section: https://github.com/ECCC-CDAS